-Steve Latta demonstrates how to use a spacer to cut symmetrical dovetails.
+Steve Latta demonstrates how to use a spacer to cut symmetrical dovetails on the tablesaw.

 Hand-cut dovetails are an essential skill, but for cleanliness and speed, I prefer the tablesaw.
 To speed the process along, I use two miter gauges with an auxiliary fence combined with a specialty dovetail blade ground to the correct dovetail angle.